 Not until the 18th century, though, do we find the first reference clearly identified as pandoro.
 The dessert was part of the cuisine of the Venetian aristocracy.
 At the time, Venice was the principal market for the spices and sugar that by then had replaced honey in European pastries.
 It was in theVenetian territory of Verona that the formula for making pandoro was developed and perfected.
 This process took almost a century but on October 14, 1894, Domenico Melegatti obtained a patent for the procedure to be used in the production of this soft golden dough – shaped it like a frustum (lopped-off cone) with an 8 pointed-star section, it was served dusted with vanilla icing sugar, made to resemble the snowy peaks of the Italian Alps during Christmas.

-Well, I’ll give you my recipe for both of them and you can decide what ‘s best for you.
 Personally, I like them both.
 They each have quite a different character, but the beauty of these cakes lies in the fact that they can appeal to a different range of tastes.
 Whether you like to bake it yourself or just buy it from the shops, the versatility of these cakes is such that, with a bit of creativity, you can personalise your panettone or pandoro and transform it into your own unique dessert.
-I will not only guarantee that, but I’ll also give you my tips as to how to do it.
-But don’t tell anyone.
-It’ll be our best kept secret.

 However, if you buy one ready-made, I warn you!
 It seems that almost 70% of the “made in Italy” products around the world are fakes, basically, not made in Italy at all, so please, please make sure you get an authentic one.
-It does make a difference – not only in the taste but in the quality of the ingredients.
-And price-wise, it’s not any more expensive at all.
+It does make a difference not only in taste but in the quality of the ingredients.
+And price-wise, it’s always worth to pay a little extra for quality .

 The ingredients for the cake are very simple.
 The dough is made from flour, eggs, milk and sugar, flavoured with raisins and candied peel.